Our Team

 Director of People & Organizational Growth

 Karla Vazquez is the Director of People & Organizational Growth at the Youth Engagement Fund.
-She focuses on systems-building, creating infrastructure, and attracting new resources for long-term at sustainability at YEF and YEF’s youth of color-led grantees.
-She spearheads efforts to grow staff, build a nurturing culture, uplift youth of color and make their vision for a more just, vibrant democracy a reality.
+She focuses on systems-building, creating infrastructure, and attracting new resources for long-term sustainability at YEF and YEF’s youth of color-led grantees.
+She spearheads efforts to grow staff, build a nurturing culture, uplift youth of color, and make their vision for a more just, vibrant democracy a reality.

-As YEF’s former Donor Organizing Officer, Karla was previously in charge of YEF’s grantmaking strategy and relationships with philanthropic partners, expanding the organization’s annual grantmaking portfolio to $3M a year.
+As YEF’s former Donor Organizing Officer, Karla was previously in charge of YEF’s development strategy and relationships with philanthropic partners, expanding the organization’s annual grantmaking portfolio to $3M a year.
 Before that, Karla spent a decade as a fundraiser, resource mobilizer, and national organizer for the immigrant rights movement.
 She served as the Senior Manager of Institutional Giving for the United We Dream Network, the nation’s largest immigrant youth-led organization.
 She also was part of the first Resource Leaders Fellowship at the Rockwood Leadership Institute.

 Areas of expertise: